devappd/emscripten-build/README.md

 ### Emscripten SDK Usage

 With `emscripten.run()`, you can run any command under the Emscripten SDK.
-This forces usage of the `latest` SDK version.
 It does not return a bootstrap.

 ```js
 const emscripten = require('emscripten-build');